Professor of Fine Arts, Design, Art History

 By pushing the scale of wood-fired objects and extending their firing time, I have been able to achieve remarkable multi-colored, ash-glazed surfaces on large stoneware objects and am fortunate to have been recognized for this innovation.
 In 1980 the Museum of Modern Art purchased four of my first pieces from the anagama kiln and accepted them into the permanent design collection.
 Today MoMA owns eleven of my pieces.
 In October of 1980, eighteen of my wood-fired works were exhibited at the White House for an official State dinner, and throughout the eighties and nineties, museums continued to collect my work.
 In 1998 the Princeton Art Museum acquired three of my works.
 In 1999, the Metropolitan Museum of Art acquired one of my early split and repaired wood-fired pieces from 1987 into their permanent collection.
 This piece was included in "Clay into Art", their first exhibition of contemporary ceramics.
 The Los Angeles County Museum of Art included a large piece into their collection; the Museum of American Art at the Smithsonian Institution acquired five of my pieces; the Yale University Art Gallery and the Arkansas Center for the Arts each recently acquired and exhibited a large piece in their collections.
 Presently my work is in at least twenty-five public collections as well as in numerous private collections.

-In 1989, I started a regular collaboration with the British sculptor Sir Anthony Caro, which continues to this day.
-Over the past thirteen years we have created nearly fifty works together.
+In 1989, I started a regular collaboration with the British sculptor Sir Anthony Caro.
+Over thirteen years we created nearly fifty works together.
 Most of these pieces are figurative but some of the largest and most interesting are architectonic and abstract.
 Many of these are in museum collections all over the world including the Metropolitan Museum of Art in New York.
 My own work was greatly influenced by this collaboration, I am now as well known for my colossal clay sculpture as for my early anagama work.

 In 1997, after twenty-eight years as a working artist, I started teaching at Hofstra University.
 The experience of working with young, enthusiastic students within the intellectual environment of the university has been and continues to be an exciting and enriching part of my life.